REGISTERED CHARITY NO. 281187

 6. All grants agreed by the trustees for third parties shall require a clear majority vote.
 Any casting vote of the Chairman shall always be to refuse an application.
 Cheques will be raised solely by the Parish Clerk and will require two signatures.
 All grants shall be minuted by the Parish Clerk quarterly, minutes to be approved one month later and displayed on the public noticeboard adjacent to the minutes of the Parish Council with the ongoing financial statement.

-7. That under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation, excepting only the precept set by Horspath Parish Council.
+7. Under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation, excepting only the precept set by Horspath Parish Council.

 8. The Trustees may allocate and disburse no more than 90% of the annual income from the Horspath Stone Pit in any year, the remaining 10% to accumulate as a reserve capital fund.